 DPIPWE has been monitoring counts of mammals along spotlight survey transects in eastern, northern, southern and central Tasmania for several decades.
-Wombat counts have generally increased across these regions between 1985 and 2016.
-The reasons for this increase are not clear but may relate to changes in land use and management practices and reduced predation by Tasmanian devils (which have declined in numbers due to facial tumor disease).
+Wombat counts have generally increased across these regions since 1985.
+The reasons for this increase are not clear but may relate to changes in land use and management practices that increase food resources for wombats.

-Although mange has been present in many parts of Tasmania over many decades, it has not resulted in widespread declines in numbers of wombats.
-Understanding why outbreaks of mange occur in some areas and cause significant losses of wombats is the topic of ongoing research.
+Although mange has been present in many parts of Tasmania for over 100 years, it has not resulted in widespread declines in numbers of wombats.
+Understanding why outbreaks of mange occur in some areas and cause significant losses of wombats is a topic of ongoing research.

-for an overview of wobat population trends see the document below
+For an overview of wombat population trends see the document below:

 What is mange?